Facebook made several announcements over the last week that impact your news feed.

 Granted - there's still a difference in view time given your country.
 Make sure to take that into account.

-2. Stories (à la Snapchat) Are Coming to Mobile
+2. Stories (à la Snapchat) Are Coming to Mobile and Messenger

 Have you heard?
 Snapchat and Instagram no longer corner the market on Stories.